pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 ## Pimcore 5.1

+**Symfony 3.4**: Pimcore 5.1 uses Symfony 3.4 as dependency.
+Please have a look at [Symfony's release notes](https://symfony.com/blog/symfony-3-4-0-released) for 3.4 and fix any potential Symfony related deprecations in your code before upgrading.
+After upgrading please make sure to fix any new deprecations marked by Symfony 3.4 to be ready for future Symfony versions.

 **Admin Controllers**: As preparation for Symfony 4 we had to refactor some of our implementations to make sure they will be compatible with Symfony 4.
 Unfortunately this also concerns 3 methods which the `AdminController` overwrites from the standard symfony controller: `json()`, `getUser()` on the `AdminController` and `createNotFoundException` on the